Maintenance Maintenance — Can You Shock a Pool During the Day? Complete Guide

 Is shocking my pool during the day wasting money on chemicals?

-I'm getting tired of constantly buying shock treatment from the pool store - they always try to upsell me on the most expensive stuff.
+Around midnight my pool water went from crystal clear to that nasty cloudy green mess, and the pool store insists I have to wait until evening to shock it.
 I've been shocking my pool during the day when I have time, but it seems like I'm going through way more chemicals than I should be.

 Is there a better time to shock that would make my chemicals last longer?
 I'm trying to cut down on pool maintenance costs and do more of this myself instead of paying the pool guys every month.